Alison Wonderland: Personal life

-On March 15, 2023, she announced on Instagram that she is pregnant with her first child.

 Mental health

-In 2018, Alison Wonderland revealed that she had been battling depression and suicidal thoughts, caused by an abusive relationship.
+In 2018, Alison Wonderland revealed that she had been struggling with depression and suicidal thoughts, caused by an abusive relationship.
 She had completely lost her appetite for food and social interaction with others, and attempted suicide at one point.
 Writing the lyrics for her 2017 album Awake was therapeutic.
 In 2019, she decided to cancel multiple shows in Europe to focus on her mental health after consulting her managers and personal doctors, with overwhelming support from both numerous fellow DJs, EDM artists and fans alike.

+Relationships

+In June 2023, Alison Wonderland gave birth to a son, Max, with then fiancé, American filmmaker Ti West.
+On Halloween in 2024 she married Ti in Las Vegas.

+On 7 August 2025, she announced via Instagram that she is pregnant with her second child.

 Career

 2012–2013: Remixing and performing

 During 2012 she worked as a remixer on Sam Sparro's "I Wish I Never Met You", which appeared as a bonus track on that artist's Japanese version of his second album, Return to Paradise (June 2012).
 Sneha Dave of Music Feeds observed, "[she] proves once again why she's becoming somewhat of a remix authority.
 Recently played by none other than Pete Tong on BBC Radio 1, [her] rendition perfectly complements Sparro's creamy vocals.
 Infused with a deep house sensibility, yet imprinted with original flair, this arrangement depicts exactly what a good remix should be – a tribute to the original."

 Also in 2012 Wonderland toured with the Parklife Music Festival, visiting Australian city parks in September to October.
 Her set list included her remixes, Sparro's "I Wish I Never Met You" and Ladyhawke's "Blue Eyes (Alison Wonderland Remix)".
-Highlights were presented by Falcona on Vimeo, where she was also interviewed by the Bondi Whispers.
+Highlights were presented by Falcona on Vimeo, where she was also interviewed by the Bondi Hipsters.
 Purple Sneakers' Lauren Payne noticed, Wonderland's version of "Blue Eyes" is "a very digital remix of Ladyhawke's catchy new single.
 Swapping the guitar and drums for a more electronic vibe, [Wonderland] has make some techno tweaks to the single and the end product is, in true [Wonderland] style, just plain splendiferous!"

 2013–2014: "Get Ready" to Calm Down

 Alison Wonderland released her debut single, "Get Ready" (featuring Fishing), in July 2013.
 The track was co-written by Sholler with Russell Fitzgibbon, Brendan Picchio and Douglas Wright.
 Fitzgibbon and Wright perform as a house music duo, Fishing.
 She was signed to EMI Music Australia in 2014, which is part of Universal Music Australia.
 As a DJ, she embarked on a national tour playing in warehouses.

 On 27 June 2014 her five-track debut extended play, Calm Down, was released.
 It provided two singles, "I Want U" (May) and "Cold".
-"I Want U", which was co-written by Sholler with Andrew Swanson (a.k.a.
-Djemba Djemba), peaked at No. 38 on the ARIA Singles Chart, and was certified gold by ARIA in 2016.
+"I Want U", which was co-written by Sholler with Andrew Swanson (also known as Djemba Djemba), peaked at No. 38 on the ARIA Singles Chart, and was certified gold by ARIA in 2016.
 It topped the Hype Machine charts as her biggest hit to that time.